About the Commonwealth Parliamentary Association

 Chairperson of CPA Small Branches

-Speaker of the Legislative Assembly of the Australian Capital Territory
+Speaker of the Legislative Assembly of the House of Representatives of the National Assembly of Belize

 Hon Laura Kanushu Opori